 Include all information required for complete understanding of the field records.
 When referring to a hydrographic feature in the S-57 Final Feature File, give the latitude and longitude of the feature.
-Discussions and explanations should be written in a clear and concise manner.
+Discussions and explanations should be written succinctly.
 Avoid using geographic names in the text of the Descriptive Report that do not appear on the nautical chart.
-Avoid verbosity.